fractastical/ar/README.md

                  g1))

     I'm using a rather interesting technique here.
 I realized that `(fn (a (b)) ...)` could be statically translated into `(fn (a _) (apply (fn (b) ...) _))` In other words, by applying nested functions, you end up destructuring the arguments.
 But in Arc, destructuring is very lax: if you supply a smaller or bigger list than expected, it'll just return nil rather than error.
 That's why the `racket-lambda`s above are more complicated.
 This can be changed by parameterizing `ac-fn-rigid-destructuring?`.

-    This code is just as efficient as if you had done the destructuring by hand!